AdamWeissman/AdamWeissman.github.io/_posts/2019-12-15-the_sinatra_pre-project_resource_blog_standing_on_the_shoulders_of_giants.markdown

 Kristin Kraemer's "[Planning Out My Sinatra Project](https://kristinhannah.github.io/planning_out_my_sinatra_project)"  gives an example of how she mapped about her models, views, and controllers.

-Maas Kono's "[MVC in Sinatra](https://maasa333.github.io/mvc_in_sinatrahas)"  some code, but shines as an analogy to understand MVC.
+Maasa Kono's "[MVC in Sinatra](https://maasa333.github.io/mvc_in_sinatrahas)"  some code, but shines as an analogy to understand MVC.
 The code is very straightforward.

 Warren Yao's "[Sinatra Project: Expense Tracker](https://wyao905.github.io/sinatra_project_expense_tracker)"  discusses models and migration tables.
 Its discussion of models and migration tables -- more conceptual than code)